 Audit records must be reviewed at least once every month for online CAs that issue certificates at Basic or above.
 For offline CAs, the audit logs must be reviewed when the system is activated or every 30 days, whichever is later.
 CSS, CMS, IDMS and KRS audit log processing frequency shall align with the CA audit log processing frequency.

 Assurance Level Review Audit Log

 Rudimentary Only required for cause

 Basic At least once per month

-Medium (all policies) & PIV-I Card Authentication At least once per month
+Medium (all policies) At least once per month

-High At least once per month